 All of them talk about having one or two drinks before becoming blackout wasted, losing their memory and often waking up hours later.

-I selected some examples from the website Polish Club Scams that help to illustrate this phenomena:
+I selected some examples from the website Polish Club Scams (no longer on the web) that help to illustrate this phenomena:

 Abraham (there were some mistakes with Abraham’s spelling and grammar so I have edited for clarity) – ‘I asked to have a drink, and a man came with my what I’d ordered but also with two shorts of something that appeared to be something stronger.
 They said they were for free but to be honest I don’t usually drink spirits, that’s weird where I come from.
 So I didn’t drink them, and after a few minutes talking with the woman, she asked me to drink the shorts.
 I said no thanks but then she says something like “oh come on” and brings the drinks to my mouth.
 She makes me drink them in a fast way, and the last thing I remember clearly is that I wanted to vomit, but I think I didn’t.
 After that I don’t remember almost anything, the day after that I felt like I had a low capacity to think, I almost couldn’t talk, my mind was blacked out.’